Financial Inclusion Technical Assistance Facility

-The UPU's Financial Inclusion Technical Assistance Facility (FITAF) will provide Posts with the means necessary to fill this gap through the development of digitized postal financial services, with the ultimate goal of adding 250 million postal accounts by 2020.
+The UPU's Financial Inclusion Technical Assistance Facility (FITAF) will provide Posts with the means necessary to fill this gap through the development of digitized postal financial services.

 With funding from the Bill & Melinda Gates Foundation and VISA Inc., the UPU plans to support 20 Posts in the launch of national digital financial service projects for financial inclusion through FITAF by 2020.

 FITAF will provide selected Posts with support on several fronts, including:

 - Digital Financial Services (DFS) Assessments

 Through FITAF, the UPU will also carry out broader research on postal financial inclusion, and will share new insights and resources for UPU members and stakeholders, such as case studies, a readiness guide and the organization of workshops.

 Qualifying for FITAF

 Assistance will be provided according to need, based on requests from designated operators following the required process as detailed in the relevant call for projects.